NickEckardt/sleep/article.md

 I never seem to get enough sleep.
 If I don’t watch what I’m doing, I can easily stay up browsing the internet until 5am.
 On the flip side I also tend to sleep through most alarms.
-I have tackled these problems the only way I know how: program my computer to solve them for me.
+As a Computer Science student I have tackled these problems the only way I know how: Program my computer to solve them for me.
 Here are a few tools for Linux which help me either go to sleep on time, or wake up when I need to.